2251 views

 Does Debt Management Plan stop the bailiffs?

 A Debt Management Plan (DMP) is a non-legally binding debt solution.
-It is an informal debt solution which you and your creditors have arranged.
-It is best to put a debt management plan at the earlier stages of your debt journey.
+It is an informal debt solution which has been arranged by you and your creditors.
+It is best to arrange a debt management plan at the earlier stages of your debt journey.

-Debt management plans can potentially stop a creditor from chasing you for money owed using bailiffs.
+Debt management plans have the potential to stop a creditor from chasing you for money owed using bailiffs.
 Agreeing on a debt management plan before it escalates to the stage of creditor asking enforcement officers or bailiffs to visit your home will prevent the creditor from needing to use the bailiffs.

-However, as debt management is not legally binding, the creditors can withdraw.
+However, as debt management is not legally binding, the creditors can withdraw at any time.

 How can I get further help for my debt and bailiff action?

-It is important to get the right help and advice regarding bailiffs and debt.
-Finding the bailiffs knocking at your door can prove daunting, and dealing with them can be overwhelming.
+It is important to get the right help and advice when it comes to bailiffs and debt.
+Finding the bailiffs knocking at your door can prove to be daunting and having to deal with them can be overwhelming.

-However, there are debt solutions available to help you deal with this solution.
+However, there are debt solutions that are available to help you deal with this solution.
 Get in touch with us today and get debt help.